ArchipelagoMW/Archipelago/worlds/pokemon_emerald/docs/rom changes.md

+## New Behaviors

+- The union room receptionist on the second floor of Pokemon Centers was reworked for wonder trading via Archipelago
+- Norman will give you all event ticket items when he gives you the S.S.
+Ticket
+- Use of event tickets is streamlined and the scripts are refactored to skip "first time use" stuff
+- The roaming pokemon is forced to Latios
+- The pokemon at Southern Island is forced to Latias
+- There is new code for changing your party's levels during trainer battles which also modifies exp gain

 ## QoL

+- The menu has a GO HOME option instead of EXIT, which will immediately teleport you to Birch's Lab
+- It is possible to teach over HM moves
 - The catch tutorial and cutscenes during your first visit to Petalburg are skipped
 - The match call tutorial after you leave Devon Corp is skipped
+- Random match calls in general are skipped, and trainers no longer ask to register you after a battle
+- Searching by type in the pokedex includes species you have seen but not yet caught
 - Cycling and running is allowed in every map (some exceptions like Fortree and Pacifidlog)
 - When you run out of Repel steps, you'll be prompted to use another one if you have more in your bag
 - Text is always rendered in its entirety on the first frame (instant text)